TouchMe-Inc/l4d2_hours_limiter/README.md

 # About hours_limiter
-The plugin bans a player with a certain number of hours.
+The plugin prevents players with a certain number of hours from entering the server.

 ## ConVars
 | ConVar                         | Value      | Description                                                   |